 (Psalm 19:7 NRSV)

 God’s law stresses that immorality is wrong, and the apostle Paul defines it as a punishment 20.
 How then can those who claim to have The Spirit of God within them practice these lawless acts?
 I believe that Paul’s ideas concerning freedom have been taken too far by some, but the truth is that apart from God’s commandments, ideas about what is moral and what is immoral are subjective and change with times.
-However, God’s commandments are timeless 21, and they are not open to misinterpretation because they are explicit and unlike many of the generalisations found in the New Testament, that people are perhaps more likely to interpret in different ways, and even distort 22.
+However, God’s commandments are timeless 21, and they are not open to misinterpretation because they are explicit and unlike many of the generalisations found in the New Testament, that people sometimes make commandments and traditions out of, and that people are perhaps more likely to interpret in different ways, and even distort 22.

 […] So also our beloved brother Paul wrote to you according to the wisdom given him, speaking of this as he does in all his letters.
 There are some things in them hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other scriptures.
 (2 Pe 3:15–16 NRSB)